Credentials, Application Deadlines, and Fees

 Doctoral Application Deadlines

 Doctoral application deadlines may vary by program.
 It is the applicant’s responsibility to ensure that his/her application meets the deadline set by the doctoral program.
 Applicants should also note that most programs grant admission only for the Fall semester, but some do offer Spring admission.
-Consult the Graduate School website for application deadlines and application requirements.
+Consult the Graduate Admissions website for application deadlines and application requirements.

 Nonrefundable Application Fees